michyprima/rect/README.md

 Rectangular theme for Lithium Ion
 # Usage
 1. Copy rect.js to /var/mobile/Library/Preferences/LithiumIon/
-2. Select rect as your theme
+2. (optional) Copy rect.liProfile to /var/mobile/Library/Preferences/LithiumIon/Profiles/
-3. (optional) Change low battery level to 25% for a better look
+3. Select rect as your profile (or as your theme if !2)

 # Result
 ![Preview image](preview.png?raw=true "Preview")